adinaelisheva/slack-karmabot/README.md

 ```

 #### Fetching scores
-To find out scores, just send the message `!karma` followed by any number of words or phrases in parentheses.
+To find out scores, just send the message `!karma` followed by any number of words or phrases in parentheses. `!karma` on its own will report the messager's karma.

 ![score fetching example](pics/example.png)